Danpmas/Dijkstra-Algorithm-for-Wikipedia-Pages/README.md

 Replication of this program requires the following:
 1. Run the Main file to upload a list of Wikipedia pages to a text file.
-2. Run the Loader file for similarity calculations, saving the data persistently, and extendable hashing.
+2. Run the Loader file for similarity calculations, saving the data persistently, and extendible hashing.
 3. Run the GUI for testing.